carlosmspk/LeGitCLI/resources/rulefiles/README.md

-# Rulefile Samples
+# Rule File Samples

-Collection of rulefiles for ease of access.
+Some samples of rule files for ease of access.
 These files are not guaranteed to be valid